TLFSS PEER MENTORING PROGRAM

 - Scholar mentors are published faculty in higher education from throughout the United States, who are committed to improving educational outcomes for Latino/as and other underserved students.

-- Leadership mentors are leaders within and outside of academic who have distinguished themselves professionally and who continue to serve their communities.
+- Community Leadership Mentors are leaders within and outside of academia who have distinguished themselves professionally and who continue to serve their communities.

 - The Knowledge Development Work Group is comprised of CTN staff, scholars, college institutional research staff, and interested faculty and staff who collect, compile, and implement research with CTN data.